user profile avatar

 Bio

 Hi there!
-I’m Maggie, and I’m an architecture major from a small town in North Carolina.
+I’m Maggie, and I’m an architecture graduate from a small town in North Carolina.
 I’ve always had a mix of cultures and interests in my life cultivated by my parents of diverse backgrounds.
 I’m the type of person who loves diving into new hobbies and becoming an expert on all kinds of random topics, from arts and science to history and math.
 I’ve always been drawn to creativity, but I never really saw myself in just one career until I discovered architecture.
 Now, I’m excited to use my creativity to make a difference.
 I’m really passionate about sustainability and conservation, and I want to focus on building in ways that help protect our environment and preserve it for future generations.
-Alongside my major, I’m also minoring in architectural history and criticism.
+Alongside my major, I’m also minoring in architectural history and heritage.
 I’ve always loved history and believe that understanding the past helps us build a better future.
 I enjoy traveling and can’t wait to see the architectural wonders that I’ve only been able to read about throughout my studies.
-When I'm not spending all of my hours and days in the studio, I enjoy streaming series and movies, playing video games, and playing volleyball or soccer.
+When I'm not spending all of my hours and days in the studio, I enjoy streaming a series or movie, playing video games, and playing volleyball or soccer.
 As I get closer to graduation, my goals feel more real and achievable.
-I work part-time to help support my education and make my dreams a reality.
+I work full-time to help support my education and make my dreams a reality.
 Any scholarships I receive will go a long way in helping me reach those goals and contribute positively to the world.

 Education